juhp/dl-fedora/README.md

 - `{8,9,10}-{live,respin}` are aliases for `{c8s,c9s,c10s}-{live,respin}`
 - currently `11` is an alias for eln
 - the current rawhide version can be used for `rawhide`
+- `next` is an alias for the next Fedora release (either Rawhide or "branched")
-- `current` is an alias for the latest current stable Fedora release
+- `current` is an alias for the latest current stable Fedora release (though you may prefer newer `respin`)
 - `previous` is an alias for the previous current stable Fedora release

 ## Usage